Skip to content

 fn Print(args: ...any)

-Prints arguments by default formatting to stdout.
+Prints arguments with default formatting to stdout.
+Panics if any exception appears.

 Println